cx-pan/blogcode/source/_posts/Atomic-Habits-by-James-Clear.md

 - It’s easier to avoid temptation than resist it.One of the most practical ways to eliminate a bad habit is to reduce exposure to the cue that causes it.
 - Self-control is a short-term strategy, not a long-term one.

-# 3 THe 2nd Law Make it Attractive
+# 3 The 2nd Law Make it Attractive
 ## 3.1 How to make habits irresistable
 It is the anticipation of a reward—not the fulfillment of it—that gets us to take action.